getgrav/grav-learn/pages/06.forms/02.forms/01.form-options/docs.md

 ### Keep Alive

-You can ensure your forms do fail to submit when your session expires, by enabling the `keep_alive` option on the form.
+You can ensure your forms do not fail to submit when your session expires, by enabling the `keep_alive` option on the form.
 By enabling this, an AJAX request will be made to Grav before your session expires to keep it 'fresh':

 [prism classes="language-yaml line-numbers"]
 form: